-- Due diligence costs: Conducting due diligence on a business can involve expenses such as hiring accountants, attorneys, or other experts to review the financials, operations, and legal structure of the business.
-These costs can vary widely depending on the complexity of the business and the scope of the due diligence, however we suggest that people budget at least $15,000 for financial due diligence.
+- Due Diligence Costs: Conducting due diligence on a business can involve expenses such as hiring accountants, attorneys, or other experts to review the financials, operations, and legal structure of the business.
+These costs can vary widely depending on the complexity of the business and the scope of the due diligence.
+However, we suggest that people budget at least $15,000 for financial due diligence.

-- Working capital: This is the amount of money required to keep the business operating after the acquisition, including inventory, accounts receivable, and other expenses.
+- Working Capital: This is the amount of money required to keep the business operating after the acquisition, including inventory, accounts receivable, and other expenses.
 You are likely to acquire some working capital as part of the purchase, but you may want to have access to more.
 The amount of working capital required will depend on the specific circumstances of the acquisition and the needs of the acquired company.

-- Financing costs: There may be costs associated with obtaining financing for the acquisition, such as loan origination fees or other closing costs.
+- Financing Costs: There may be costs associated with obtaining financing for the acquisition, such as loan origination fees or other closing costs.

 - Growth initiatives: Implementing growth initiatives at a recently acquired business can help a new owner increase revenue, improve profitability, scale the business, stay competitive, and attract investors.
-Acquira’s ACE Framework is one example of a growth initiative that many of our partners implement after acquiring a business.
+Acquira's ACE Framework is one example of a growth initiative many partners implement after acquiring a business.
 The ACE Framework costs $150,000, with an initial down payment of $75,000.
 We recommend you put at least the $75,000 down payment in as a supporting cost.